kuteykin/text-to-image-generative-AI/README.md

 ## In order to run Text-to-Image generation:
 1. Copy all the content of this repository to the GPU instance, keeping the subfolder structure.
-2. Run a shell script "initial_setup.sh" (permissions must be set as executable file) in order to create the environment called *sdiff_env* with python3.9.16 ( the easiest way to do this by installing the "Miniconda3-py39_23.1.0").
+2. Run a shell script `initial_setup.sh (permissions must be set as executable file) in order to create the environment called *sdiff_env* with *Python3.9.16* (the easiest way to do this by installing the *Miniconda3-py39_23.1.0*).
 3. Activate created *sdiff_env* environment (`conda activate sdiff_env`) and install all necessary libraries (`pip3 install -r requirements.txt`).
 4. Download all necessary base text-to-image models from Hugging Face (at least 3 models, regular, high_res and photoreastic are essential for the current Python scripts) by running `download_sdiff_model.py` script several times.
 5. Run one of Python scripts (either `SDiff_inference_basic.py`,  `SDiff_inference_automatic_model_selection_adaptive_prompting_with_ChatGPT.py`, `SDiff_inference_multiuser_custom_models.py` or
 `SDiff_finetuning.py`) depending of required task.
-6. If frontend and GPU instance are running on the same virtual machine, open http://127.0.0.1:8081 on your web-browser.
-If GPU instance is a remote server, replace the localhost IP address 127.0.0.1 to actual IP address of GPU instance and open http://actual-IP-address-of-GPU-instance:8081 instead of localhost.
+6. If frontend and GPU instance are running on the same virtual machine, open http://127.0.0.1:8081 for inference (http://127.0.0.1:8082 for model customisation module) on your web-browser.
+If GPU instance is a remote server, replace the localhost IP address 127.0.0.1 to actual IP address of GPU instance and open http://actual-IP-address-of-GPU-instance:8081 (:8082) instead of localhost.

 ### Basic version: